maximbilan/Swift-Amazon-S3-Uploading-Tutorial/README.md

 pod install
 </pre>

 Open the generated workspace.
-And after that we can implement uploading of files using frameworks from Pods.
+And after that we can implement uploading of files using frameworks from <i>Pods</i>.

 We need to import 2 modules: